dmbarbour/glas/docs/GlasApps.md

 Remaining challenges include stabilizing application state across minor changes, versioning major changes, provenance tracking across compilation stages, rendering live data nearby the relevant code.

+## Process Networks

+In context of application processes, the process network aims to simplify static optimizations related to incremental computing, concurrency, distribution, and transaction fusion.
+It is always possible to compile a process network to a single process that has the same formal behavior, but it would be more difficult to optimize.

+In context of application processes, the process network aims to simplify static optimizations related to incremental computing, concurrency, distribution, and transaction fusion.
+Additionally, there are design goals for stability and incremental deployment in context of live coding, and to simplify live extensions, system overlays, administration, and debugging.

+To support these features, the process network has its own variation on transactional sequences and loops, with explicitly labeled locations and steps.
+Effects require a lot of attention - e.g. effects handlers might also be distinguished as stateless, shared-state, and forkable, and individual effects are typefully distinguished based on how they impact stability for incremental computing.
+Forks are also much more explicit, labeled and partitioned into logical 'spaces' that may restrict some forms of communication or may align with abstract physical locations.

+The lowest level 'steps' may include application processes (i.e. the 'prog' header) but may also include specialized operations (communication effects, data transformers, etc.).

+In context of application processes, the process network aims to simplify static optimizations related to incremental computing, concurrency, distribution, and transaction fusion.
+Additionally, there are design goals for stability and incremental deployment in context of live coding, and to simplify live extensions, system overlays, administration, and debugging.

+To support these features, the process network has its own variation on transactional sequences and loops, with explicitly labeled locations and steps.
+Effects require a lot of attention - e.g. effects handlers might also be distinguished as stateless, shared-state, and forkable, and individual effects are typefully distinguished based on how they impact stability for incremental computing.
+Forks are also much more explicit, labeled and partitioned into logical 'spaces' that may restrict some forms of communication or may align with abstract physical locations.

+The lowest level 'steps' may include application processes (i.e. the 'prog' header) but may also include specialized operations (communication effects, data transformers, etc.).

 ## Procedural Programming on Transaction Machines

 In context of a transaction machine, a procedure will evaluated over multiple process steps.